 Another option is change the color of the metal paper clips with spray paint.
 Simply line them up on a piece of cardboard and spray any color you desire.
 Let dry overnight.

 I enjoy making place cards and have posted quite a few of them over the years.
-You can find them right here.
+You can find them here: Table Place Card Ideas.

-More Thanksgiving Table Setting Ideas?
-You can find them, right here.
+Looking for More Thanksgiving Table Setting Ideas?
+You can find them here: Table Setting Ideas.